sanjaybhandarii/Arcade-stenosis-task/README.md

 # Arcade-stenosis-task
-This repo is for the Runner-up solution for stenosis task for  on [ARCADE challenge](https://arcade.grand-challenge.org/evaluation/final-phase-stenosis-detection-algorithm-submission/leaderboard/)
+This repo is for the Runner-up solution for stenosis task for [ARCADE challenge](https://arcade.grand-challenge.org/evaluation/final-phase-stenosis-detection-algorithm-submission/leaderboard/)

 ## Description